Sysdig MCP Server Integration

 AreaDescription

-Authentication & Token ManagementUse short-lived or rotating tokens.
-Avoid embedding static credentials.
+Authentication & Token ManagementPrefer OAuth with the hosted server.
+For self-hosted or token-based setups, use short-lived or rotating tokens and avoid embedding static credentials.

-Input Validation & Prompt SanitizationGuard against prompt injection attacks.
+Input Validation & Prompt SanitizationGuard against prompt injection.
 Validate and sanitize client inputs before execution.

 Least Privilege & Scope LimitingGrant only the minimal required permissions for each use case.
 Avoid administrative tokens.